ichezhia/389Rspring19/assignments/6_Forensics_II/writeup/README.md

 #### How I used the parser

-The code is run with the following command: python stub.py greetz.fpff
+The code is run with the following command:
+    python stub.py greetz.fpff

 #### Question Answers

 i.
-According to the timestamp I formatted, 2019-3-27 4:15:05.
-This is March 3 2019 at 4:15:05.
+According to the timestamp I formatted, `2019-3-27 4:15:05`.
+This is >March 3 2019 at 4:15:05.

 ii.
-According to the author, it was fl1nch.
+According to the author, it was `fl1nch`.